Unity editor tool

 The V1 workflow is deliberately focused: reproduce a bug in the Editor, pause if useful, capture the evidence, inspect it locally, and export reviewed artifacts for team communication or developer investigation.
 BugLens does not replace QA, debugging judgement, source control, or issue tracking.
 It makes the next investigation step start with better context.

-• Captures screenshot status, recent logs with stack traces, scene and runtime metadata (Unity version, frame count, play-mode time), and your notes.
+- Records screenshot status, recent logs with stack traces, scene + runtime metadata (Unity version, frame count, play-mode time), and your notes.

-• Focused snapshots capture selected GameObjects and component state — Transform, Rigidbody, Collider, RectTransform — plus public and safely-serialized fields.
+- Focused snapshots capture selected GameObjects + component state — Transform, Rigidbody, Collider, RectTransform — plus public and safely-serialized fields.

-• Mark your own fields for capture with a fields-only [BugLensCapture] attribute.
+- Mark your own fields for capture with a fields-only

-• Markdown report export with an author/studio branding footer, plus JSON using the public BugLens snapshot contract.
+- JSON export using the public BugLens snapshot contract.

 Privacy & data